bramstein/jlayout/README.md

 ## Questions, suggestions, or problems?

 Please use the [jLayout Google Group](http://groups.google.com/group/jlayout/) for any questions, suggestions, ideas or problems you might have using the jLayout library or the jQuery plugin.
 Feedback is much appreciated.

+### License

+This libary and the jQuery plugin are licensed under the [new BSD license](http://www.bramstein.com/licenses/BSD.txt).
+To summarize the license; the library is completely free for commercial and non-commercial use and you can do with it whatever you want, except claim it as your own work.